 Fisher Investments Canada believes investor education is the best way to help investors to stay disciplined during the inevitable anxieties and excitements of equity market trading.
 This includes understanding how to identify the different stages within a stock market cycle and the key factors driving them.

 You may have heard the terms "bull market" and "bear market", but not everyone knows their meaning.
 The term "bull market" is used to describe sustained periods in which equity prices are rising.
 As a bull market progresses, investors slowly gain confidence in the market.
 This progression can lead to misplaced 'bullish' confidence or optimism in a particular security style, sector or region.
 It may even lead to euphoria—when exuberant investors set overly high expectations, bid equities up accordingly and dismiss weakening underlying fundamentals.

-This contrasts with the term "bear market", which is used to describe a period when the equity markets are in a sustained decline—normally in excess of 20% from their peak.
+This contrasts with the term "bear market," which is used to describe a period when the equity markets are in a fundamentally driven, sustained decline—normally in excess of 20% from their peak.
 During bear periods, some investors panic and worry, which can make people react emotionally and sell securities to try to limit their losses.
 This emotional reaction may feel right in the moment, but it often deviates from their long-term investing strategy and can set them back significantly if they miss the subsequent rebound.